Islam in Indonesia: Other branches

-More recent currents of Islamic thoughts that have taken roots include Islamism.
-Today, the leading Islamic political party in Indonesia is Prosperous Justice Party (PKS), which is known for serving as a regional wing of Muslim Brotherhood movement in Indonesia.

 A small minority subscribe to the Shia Islam and Ahmadiyya.
-There are around one million Shia Muslims in Indonesia, or 0.5% of the country's population, most of whom are concentrated around Jakarta.
+Both Shia and Ahmadi Muslims have been facing increasing intolerance and persecutions by reactionary and radical Islamic groups.

+Currently, there are approximately 1–3 million Shia Twelvers most of whom are concentrated around Jakarta, also in Java, Sumatra, Madura and Sulawesi islands, and also Ismailis in Bali, which approximates 0.5% or more than 1% of the total Muslim population.
 The historical Shia community is considered a descendant of the minority segment of Hadhrami immigrants, and it was spread from Aceh, originally a center of Shia Islam in Indonesia.
 In the contemporary era, interests toward Shia Islam grew after the Iranian Islamic Revolution, since which a number of Shia publications were translated into Indonesian.

 Another minority Islamic sect is Ahmadiyya.
-The Association of Religion Data Archives estimates that there are around 400,000 Ahmadi Muslims in Indonesia, spread over 542 branches across the country.
+The Association of Religion Data Archives estimates that, within Jamaah Muslim Ahmadiyah Indonesia (JMAI), there are around 400,000 Ahmadi Muslims in Indonesia, which equates to 0.2% of the total Muslim population, spread over 542 branches across the country.
 Ahmadiyya history in Indonesia began since the missionary activity during the 1920s established the movement in Tapaktuan, Aceh.
-Both Shia and Ahmadi Muslims have been facing increasing intolerance and persecutions by reactionary and radical Islamic groups.
+A separatist group, Lahore Ahmadiyya Movement for the Propagation of Islam, known as Gerakan Ahmadiyah-Lahore Indonesia (GAI) in Indonesia, has existed in Java since 1924 and had only 708 members in the 1980s.